Ensembling Sparse Autoencoders: Formalizing SAE Ensembles

 In this work we focus on ensembling SAEs with the same architecture.
-Specifically, given $J$ SAEs with model parameters $\theta^{(j)}$ for $j \in [J]$, an SAE ensemble has the form: , where $\alpha^{(j)} \ge 0$ is the ensemble weight for the $j$th SAE, and for generality the notation $g(\cdot; \theta^{(j)})$ indicates that each SAE can take arbitrary inputs in $\sR^d$.
-This weighted-sum formulation is similar to classical ensemble methods, where a weighted sum of outputs from base models is used to make a prediction~\cite{breiman1996bagging, friedman2001greedy}.
-With an SAE ensemble, the base models are now SAEs.
+Specifically, given $J$ SAEs with model parameters $\theta^{(j)}$ for $j \in [J]$, an SAE ensemble has the form:

+where $\alpha^{(j)} \ge 0$ is the ensemble weight for the $j$th SAE, and for generality the notation $g(\cdot; \theta^{(j)})$ indicates that each SAE can take arbitrary inputs in $\sR^d$.
+This weighted-sum formulation is similar to classical ensemble methods, where a weighted sum of outputs from base models is used to make a prediction~\citep{breiman1996bagging, friedman2001greedy}.
+With an SAE ensemble, the base model is now an SAE.

+Different from classical ensembles, ~\Cref{eq:ensembling_saes} by itself does not fully specify an SAE ensemble, since SAE features and their coefficients are also critical components for downstream analyses.
 Interestingly, because the output of each SAE is a linear combination of its features, ensembling SAEs is equivalent to concatenating their feature coefficients and their decoder matrices (feature vectors).
-More formally, we have the following proposition, with the proof in \Cref{app:proofs}. \begin{proposition} Suppose there are $J$ SAEs $g(\cdot; \rvtheta^{(1)}), ..., g(\cdot; \rvtheta^{(J)})$, with decoder matrices $\Wdec^{(1)}, ..., \Wdec^{(J)} \in \sR^{d \times k}$ and decoder biases $\bdec^{(1)}, ..., \bdec^{(J)} \in \sR^{d}$.
+More formally, we have the following proposition, with the proof in Appendix~\ref{app:proofs}. \begin{proposition} Suppose there are $J$ SAEs $g(\cdot; \rvtheta^{(1)}), ..., g(\cdot; \rvtheta^{(J)})$, with decoder matrices $\Wdec^{(1)}, ..., \Wdec^{(J)} \in \sR^{d \times k}$ and decoder biases $\bdec^{(1)}, ..., \bdec^{(J)} \in \sR^{d}$.
 For a given neural network activation $\rva \in \sR^d$, let $\rvc^{(1)}, ..., \rvc^{(J)} \in \sR^k$ denote the feature coefficients.
 Then ensembling the $J$ SAEs is equivalent to reconstructing $\rva$ with:

 where

 and $\rvf_{i'} = \Wdec[:, i']$, with $\rvc \in \sR^{kJ}, \Wdec \in \sR^{d \times kJ}, \bdec \in \sR^d$. \end{proposition}